CESNET/etlog/doc/notes.md

 ##### users\_mac

-Collection defines binding between user and all mac addresses, which he used for successfull authentication to eduroam.
+Collection defines binding between user and all mac addresses, which he used for successful authentication to eduroam.

 | field name | data type |               note                  |